riot-ci/RIOT/CODE_OF_CONDUCT.md

 mixed group of professionals and volunteers from all over the world, working on every aspect of our goals - including teaching, steering, and connecting people.

-We want diversity to be one of our greatest strength, but it can also lead to communication issues and unhappiness.
+We want diversity to be one of our greatest strengths, but it can also lead to communication issues and unhappiness.
 This is why we ask people to adhere to a few ground rules.
 They apply equally to founders, maintainers, contributors and those seeking help and guidance.